What to know as tick season approaches again - NewsBreak

 What to know as tick season approaches again

 Tick activity is expected to pick up quickly as the weather warms this spring and summer.
 Hiking and outdoor recreation are big for the insect’s spread, but yard work and other activities in tall grass can also lead to exposure.
 In 2021, tick activity created a nearly fourfold increase in anaplasmosis in Warren County.
-As of Thursday, 17 cases had been reported in 2022, on track to follow the same pace as last year.Police, family release names of teens killed in Genesee house fire
+As of Thursday, 17 cases had been reported in 2022, on track to follow the same pace as last year.SUNY Adirondack, Six Flags offer summer students a job

 “The disease threat from ticks is one to take seriously, and we are already at the time of year where ticks are becoming more active and they will stay active until winter,” said Warren County Health Services Director Ginelle Jones.
 “Please take precautions to keep ticks off of you, and check yourself after you have been outside to make sure you don’t have an unwanted passenger that can make you sick .”

 County staff will be visiting some of Glens Falls and Queensbury’s popular outdoor recreation sites to hand out tick removal kits and educational materials for those who want to know more about bite prevention.
 Staff will visit the Fire Road entrance to Cole’s Woods and the West Mountain Road entrance to Rush Pond Trail from 1-3 p.m. on Thursday, May 5.
-Further events will be planned from there.‘Stop the Violence’ rally set for August
+Further events will be planned from there.Silver Bay teen center reopens after 3 years closed

 In addition to anaplasmosis, ticks in the immediate area have been known to carry Lyme Disease, babesiosis, Powassan virus and ehrlichiosis.
 Precautions that should be taken to avoid tick exposure include: